Detecting Social Media Manipulation in Low-Resource Languages: Experimental Setup

 \subsection{Metrics}

 We use F1, Precision, and Recall with binary averaging to evaluate the performance of our models.
-While \textit{macro} and \textit{micro averaging} appear to give significantly higher scores, they are calculated globally and disregard class imbalance (the majority of unsuspended accounts lead to inflated results).
-We, however, are focused on the task of accurately identifying malicious users (the positive label in our setup), and thus use binary averaging which reports results for the positive class of suspended accounts.
+While \textit{macro} and \textit{micro averaging} give high scores, they are calculated globally and disregard class imbalance (the majority of unsuspended accounts lead to inflated results).
+We are, however, focused on the task of accurately identifying malicious users (the positive label in our setup), and thus we use binary averaging which reports results for the positive class of suspended accounts.